2/5

 Leonhard - Shmishek Test

-Leonhard identified ten types of accentuated personalities, dividing them into two groups: character accentuations (demonstrative, pedantic, stuck, excitable) and temperament accentuations (hyperthymic, dysthymic, anxious, cyclothymic, affective, emotive).
+Leonhard described ten accentuation types, often grouped as character accentuations (demonstrative, pedantic, stuck, excitable) and temperament accentuations (hyperthymic, dysthymic, anxious, cyclothymic, exalted, emotive).

 1. Is your mood generally cheerful and carefree?